Akahug007/AP-Final-Project/README.md

     The program is made to have multiple choice questions or true/false questions

 Special Features:
-  One of the special features of the game would be the addition of cheating in the game This is done through having the cheater be able to have the highest value cards in the their entire deck
+    One of the special features of the game would be the addition of cheating in the game This is done through having the cheater be able to have the highest value cards in the their entire deck.

+  For programmers:
+    Another special feature would be the use of exception handling, this allows the program to run correctly and in alternative methods if the user inputs an unacceptable answer or if the functionality is not performing as expected.
+    Lastly, the program also features interfaces which allowed for classes to require certain methods and variables.